cindygraffin-pro/cloud-practitionner/readme.md

 - build and run app working with highly connected datasets - optimized for complex and hard queries
 - can store billions of relations and query the graph ms latency

-**QLBD:**
+**QLDB:**
 - Quantum Ledger Database
 - A ledger is a book recording financial transactions
 - fully managed db, serverless, high available, replicas accros 3 AZ
 - review history of all the changes made to app data over time
 - immutable system: no entry can be removed or modified, cryptographically verifiable (block hash)
-- better perf that common ledger blockchain framework, manipulate data using SQL
+- better perf than common ledger blockchain framework, manipulate data using SQL
 - no decentralization concept, just a central db owned by amazon, in accordance with financial regulation rules

 **Managed Blockchain:**
-- Blockchain makes it possible to build app where multiple parties can execute transactions without the neer for a trusted, central authority
+- Blockchain makes it possible to build app where multiple parties can execute transactions without the need for a trusted, central authority
 - managed service to:
   - join public blockchain networks
   - create our own scalable private network